a-kramer/CSensApprox/README.md

 p=c(exp(mu), u); # in R, for illustration
 ```

-This is because the model has unknown parameters, for which we have a
+This is because the model is assumed to have unknown parameters, for
-probability density with median µ (logarithmic) and known parameters
+which we have a probability density with median _µ_ (log-normal
-u, which represent the input to the model (as part of an
+distribution) and known parameters _u_, which represent the input to
-_experiment_).
-In C, this concatenation is of course more difficult to
+the model (as part of an _experiment_).
+In C, this concatenation is of
-write.
+course more difficult to write.

 ### Tolerances and Step-Size